-A.4.
 Post-Ranking Noise Beta

-Also reported in Table V are the post-ranking noise betas, which are estimated with satisfactory precision and exhibit a nearly monotonic relation with the portfolio rankings.
-This is an encouraging sign for our empirical test, given the importance of having a good measure of liquidity risk exposure.27 We sort hedge funds into portfolio 1 believing that their trading strategies are more exposed to systematic liquidity risk.
-The large and negative post-ranking beta for portfolio 1 confirms that this is indeed the case: hedge funds in this portfolio tend to underperform when the noise measure spikes up during crises.
+Also reported in Table 5 are the post-ranking noise beta's, which are estimated with satisfactory precisions and exhibit a close to monotonic relation to the portfolio rankings.
+This is an encouraging sign for our empirical test, given the importance of having a good measure of liquidity risk exposures.
+We sort hedge funds into portfolio 1 believing that their trading strategies are more exposed to the systematic liquidity risk.
+The large and negative postranking beta for portfolio 1 confirms that this is indeed the case: hedge funds in this portfolio tend to under perform when the noise measure spikes up during crises.
 Moving from portfolio 1 to portfolio 10, the post-ranking beta becomes less negative as the liquidity exposure lessens.
-This precision and consistency in the post-ranking noise betas forms an important foundation for our cross-sectional test performed in the next section.
+This precision and consistency in the post-ranking noise beta's form an important foundation for our cross-sectional test to be performed in the next section.

 We can further improve the precision of our risk exposure measures.
 As mentioned earlier, one issue that is unique to the hedge fund data is that their returns are known to be highly serially correlated.
 As shown in Getmansky, Lo, and Makarov (2004), one likely explanation is their illiquidity and the possibility of smoothed returns at the fund level.
-In this respect, a better way to capture a hedge fund's risk exposure is to regress its returns on the contemporaneous as well as lagged factors.
+In this respect, a better way to capture a hedge fund's risk exposure is to regress its returns on the contemporaneous as well as the lagged factor.
 Using this intuition, we estimate the post-ranking beta by